allenai/medicat/README.md

 ### License

 Each source document in MedICaT is licensed differently.
-Articles included in MedICaT have open access licenses (see [CC](https://creativecommons.org/licenses/)) or are in the public domain.
+Articles included in MedICaT have open access licenses (see [CC](https://creativecommons.org/licenses/) and [UPW](https://support.unpaywall.org/support/solutions/folders/44000384007)) or are in the public domain.
 The license for each article is provided in the associated entry in the dataset.
 Please abide by these licenses when using.
 The MedICaT dataset is available for non-commercial use only.

 ## Contact us